qtnc/6pad2/doc/configuration.md

 tab_width:
 :	Size of a tab when using tabs as indentation: number in range 1-8

+### Additional non-standard .editorconfig properties supported

-The following proprietary .editorconfig parameters are also recognized :
+The following proprietary / non-standard  .editorconfig parameters are also recognized :

 _6p_auto_line_break:
 :	Define [defaultAutoLineBreak](#defaultAutoLineBreak) parameter for specific files.